killercup/scribbles/_posts/2020-03-04-high-performance-rust.md

 Now this is where you need to actually adjust your code and fix all those `clone()` calls.
-Also: A topic for another post!
+Sadly, this is a topic for another post!
+(While you wait another year for me to write it, you can read about [cows]!)

 [Cargo workspace]: https://doc.rust-lang.org/1.41.1/book/ch14-03-cargo-workspaces.html